History of the Modern Acupuncture

 Further BMA methods

-With AcuNova as its starting point, John Boel developed nine other modern acupuncture methods over the next few years: AcuLine, AcuChronic, AcuDNA, AcuStomach, AcuSpine, AcuKing, AcuOne and AcuMagic, AcuKnee.
+With AcuNova as its starting point, John Boel developed 10 other modern acupuncture methods over the next few years: AcuLine, AcuChronic, AcuDNA, AcuStomach, AcuSpine, AcuKing, AcuOne and AcuMagic, AcuKnee, and AcuTouch.
 Depending on the affected part of the body, the methods are used individually or in combination, as in successful eye acupuncture.
 The latter helped countless patients regain their sight, even though they were almost blind before.

 So far, more than 6,000 alternative therapists, naturopaths, physicians and other health professionals from 50 countries have learned one or more BMA methods.